 When you know your strengths, finding the perfect career becomes much easier.
-It’s the secret for you to stand out from the competition and shine.
+It’s the secret for you to stand out from the competition.

 Even if you’re not looking to switch careers, discovering your talents is critical to reaching your potential.
 Moreover, it helps you understand who you are and what paths you should take in the future.